hamdaniel/Swapster/README.md

 ## Install Server on Target Machine

-1. Copy the full [SwapsterInstaller](SwapsterInstaller) folder to the target machine.
+1. Move the [SwapsterInstaller](SwapsterInstaller) folder to the target machine.
 2. Run `SwapsterInstaller\installer.bat` as Administrator (it self-elevates if needed).

 Installer actions: